Understanding blockchain state and transactions

 With these models defined, add the following query to your src/main/queries.rell

 file.
-This query will fetch all
+This query will fetch all transactions from the blockchain:

 query get_transactions() {